-Can Drones Accommodate Dynamic Rerouting?
+Can Future Drone Delivery Accommodate Dynamic Rerouting?

 The success of drone delivery will rely heavily on dynamic rerouting.
-Just as trucks and vans need to alter courses often, drone delivery systems will also depend on real-time routing guide adjustments.
+Just as trucks and vans need to alter courses often, drone delivery systems depend on real-time routing guide adjustments.
 This is a must-have functionality from the start.

 Can Drones Return Canceled Orders?

-Just as a truck driver returns an undelivered parcel to the warehouse or distribution center or origin, drone delivery will require the same option.
-The freedom to cancel an order at any time and refuse delivery, just as one would with standard truck delivery, will make it easier for many people to adjust to the concept of drones delivering their packages.
+Just as a truck driver returns an undelivered parcel its origin, drone delivery requires the same option.
+The ability to cancel an order at any time and refuse delivery makes it easier for many people to accept the idea of drones delivering their packages.

 What About Adding or Expanding Orders?

 Larger drones carry larger loads and take on additional weight as needed.
-Specialized drones will have specific design parameters that allow for stops to pick up different packages and make more final deliveries.
-Versatility and adaptability will account for most of the specialized features drone delivery will require to achieve optimal success.
+Specialized drones have specific design parameters that allow for multiple pick-up and final delivery stops.
+Versatility and adaptability enable future drone delivery to achieve optimal success.

-The power of robotics and drones to aid in the delivery process and also assist with inventory maintenance and control, more and more consumers and businesses are warming up to the idea of drone-based deliveries.
+The power of robotics and drones aid in the delivery process and also assist with inventory maintenance and control.
+More and more consumers and businesses are warming up to the idea of drone-based deliveries.